-Glenn Hutchins is Chairman of North Island and a co-founder of Silver Lake.
-He is a director of AT&T and of Virtu Financial; Co-Chairman of the Brookings Institution, and Vice Chair of the Obama Foundation; on the Executive Committee of the Boston Celtics Basketball Team and the Obama Foundation; and a board member of the Federal Reserve Bank of New York, the New York Presbyterian Hospital and the Center for American Progress.
+Glenn Hutchins is Chairman of North Island and North Island Ventures and a co-founder of Silver Lake.
+He is a director of AT&T and Digital Currency Group; Co-Chair of the Brookings Institution, and Vice Chair of the Obama Foundation; on the Executive Committee of the Boston Celtics Basketball Team (2008 NBA World Champions); and a board member of the New York Presbyterian Hospital.
 He is also an advisor to the Investment Strategies Committee, as well as a member of the Investment Board and International Advisory Board of GIC Private Limited, the sovereign wealth fund of Singapore.

-He was previously chairman of the board of SunGard Data Systems, Inc. and Instinet, Inc. and a director of Nasdaq, Inc. He was also a director of Harvard Management Company and co-chairman of Harvard University’s capital campaign.
+He was previously chairman of the board of SunGard Data Systems, Inc. and Instinet, Inc. and a director of Nasdaq, Inc and Virtu Financial.
+He was also a director of the Harvard Management Company for a decade and co-chairman of Harvard University’s capital campaign.

 Mr. Hutchins and his wife, Debbie, founded the Hutchins Family Foundation which, among other projects, is supporting the construction of the Obama Presidential Center and has created the Hutchins Center for African & African American Research at Harvard University; the Hutchins Center on Fiscal and Monetary Policy at The Brookings Institution; the Hutchins Center for Race and Social Justice at The Lawrenceville School; and the Chronic Fatigue Initiative, which conducted basic research into the cause of chronic fatigue syndrome.